Shaping A Government Accountable to the People

 Transparency in government spending checks corruption, promotes fiscal responsibility, and allows for greater, more meaningful participation in our democratic system.
 U.S. PIRG Education Fund is working to advance these goals on a variety of fronts:

 - Promoting public access to online information about government spending at a detailed "checkbook" level including contracts, subsidies and "off-budget" agencies.
-U.S. PIRG Education Fund's 2016 Following The Money report is the seventh annual scorecard of state's online budget transparency.
-This latest scorecard finds that states continue to make progress toward comprehensive, one-stop, one-click transparency and accountability for state government spending, but some states are lagging and in all states there are opportunities to expand transparency to include economic development subsidies and quasi-public agencies.
+U.S. PIRG Education Fund's research finds that states continue to make progress toward comprehensive, one-stop, one-click transparency and accountability for state government spending, but some states are lagging and in all states there are opportunities to expand transparency to include economic development subsidies and quasi-public agencies.

 - Ensuring that companies that receive public subsidies are held accountable for delivering clear benefits or required to return public dollars.